KainatKamal/OTA_APK_Extractor/README.md

 - Python3 installed and added to environment variable
 - pip3 installed and added to environment variable
 - Python Modules -> protobuf==3.6.0, six==1.11.0, bsdiff4>=1.1.5
-- If you face issues, install Windows 10 SDK & C++ build tools
+- If you face issues, install Windows 10 SDK & C++ build tools.
+Download the build tools [here](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
+Launch the Visual Studio Installer and select the Desktop development with C++ option.
+Install the default tool options for this.
+Upgrade the setuptools using the command **python -m pip install --upgrade setuptools**

 Install the python modules using the requirements file:
 **python -m pip install -r requirements.txt --user**